sroberts/sroberts.github.io/_posts/2016-01-11-introduction-to-dfir-the-beginning.md

 ## What is DFIR anyway?

-Digital Forensics & Incident Response is a multidisciplinary profession that focuses on identifying, investigating, and remeidating computer network exploitation.
+Digital Forensics & Incident Response is a multidisciplinary profession that focuses on identifying, investigating, and remediating computer network exploitation.
 This can take varied forms and involves a wide variety of skills, kinds of attackers, an kinds of targets.
 We'll discuss those more below.

 First though lets start with a core question: Do you want to do DFIR?
 You'll need the following traits (not all, but at least a majority of them):